...

 The Law Reform (Miscellaneous Provisions) Act 1934

-The Law Reform (Miscellaneous Provisions) Act 1934 outlines the rights of the deceased’s estate to make a claim of behalf of the deceased.
-This applies to a six-month period following the death.
+The Law Reform (Miscellaneous Provisions) Act 1934 outlines the rights of the deceased’s estate to make a claim on behalf of the individual who has passed.
+This applies to a 6-month period following the death.

 The estate can claim compensation relating to: